WafiSolutions/AbpApps/src/OpenAISemanticKernel/Wafi.Abp.OpenAISemanticKernel/README.md

 }
 ```

-## Plugin Registration

-Register your custom plugins in your module's `ConfigureServices` method:
+3. Register your provider in your module's `ConfigureServices` method:

 ```csharp
 public override void ConfigureServices(ServiceConfigurationContext context)